 A Bill to require the Secretary of State to issue guidance about the application of the criminal law in respect of the administration of pain relief by healthcare professionals to people who are terminally ill; and for connected purposes.

-This bill would require the Secretary of State to publish guidance about how criminal law applies to healthcare professionals when they provide pain relief to people who are terminally ill.
-The aim is to clarify what is lawful and reduce fear of prosecution, supporting compassionate end-of-life care.
+The Bill would require the government to issue guidance about how criminal law applies when healthcare professionals provide pain relief to people who are terminally ill.
+It aims to clarify what is lawful in palliative care and reduce fear of criminal liability for clinicians, while covering related measures.

-The bill is at the second reading in the House of Commons.
-If it progresses, it would move on to committee stage for detailed examination.
+The bill has completed its first reading and is at the second reading in the House of Commons (as of 12 September 2025); if it progresses, it would move on to later stages such as committee and further readings.

 Generated 21 February 2026